 We look at recommendation letters for information that we cannot get from transcripts or scores.
 We want to know, for instance, whether you are creative, can communicate well both in English and scientifically, work hard, and work well with others.
 We want to know whether you take the initiative on projects and whether you go beyond the minimum requirements.
 We want to know whether the recommender believes you have the necessary skills to succeed in the demanding environment of graduate school and beyond.
 The best information is comparative.
 That is, how you compare in each of these categories to other students at the same stage of their career.
 Your recommenders should also include a brief description of how they know you and how many students at your stage they can compare you with in their experience.
 Specific examples are, of course, much better than general statements, and anecdotes can also be useful.
 Any other information your recommender cares to share is certainly welcome as well.

 No, there are no special forms, but they should be printed on the letterhead of the recommender's institution if available and include an original signature.
-These should be sent directly from the recommender to Division of Biology, attn: Diane Ukena, Ackert Hall, Kansas State University, Manhattan KS 66506-4901
+These are uploaded by the recommender.

-You need to submit certified copies of your transcripts both in English and your native language (for international students) of all degrees received along with copies of your graduation certificate/diploma.
+You need to upload copies of your transcripts both in English and your native language (for international students) of all degrees received along with copies of your graduation certificate/diploma.
 Specialists in the graduate school will evaluate these official transcripts.
 We do not need high school transcripts.

 We do appreciate your financial situation, but unfortunately we have little flexibility with this requirement of the KSU Graduate School.